 I would say that this is the least favorable option because, while I’m not exactly certain about this, it could negatively impact the pick-ups’ ability to properly transmit the guitar string vibrations into an electric signal which I’ve talked about more in my article on guitar strings and conductivity.
 It’s also kind of tacky.

 In the case of this option, I would argue that it’s just a temporary fix until you can either change the springs or get a screwdriver to adjust the tightness of the screws around the casing of the pick-ups.

-With that said, I don’t think this will do much for affecting the pick-ups sound.
+With that said, I don’t think this will do much to affect the pick-up sound.